Philip Roth: Films

 Eight of Roth's novels and short stories have been adapted as films: Goodbye, Columbus; Portnoy's Complaint; The Human Stain; The Dying Animal, adapted as Elegy; The Humbling; Indignation; and American Pastoral.
 In addition, The Ghost Writer was adapted for television in 1984.
 In 2014 filmmaker Alex Ross Perry made Listen Up Philip, which was influenced by Roth's work.
-HBO dramatized Roth’s The Plot Against America in 2020 as a six-part series starting Zoe Kazan, Winona Ryder, John Turturro, and Morgan Spencer.
+HBO dramatized Roth's The Plot Against America in 2020 as a six-part series starting Zoe Kazan, Winona Ryder, John Turturro, and Morgan Spector.